Kerberooted/OSECOR/README.md

 ## License

-OSECOR is licensed under the Apache License 2.0.
-This allows open use, modification, and distribution while ensuring that any derivatives acknowledge the original work.
+OSECOR is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+You are free to use, modify, and distribute this tool as long as any derivative works remain under the same license and credit the original authors.

 ## Credits & Acknowledgments